-Generously illustrated with photos that detail the wide variety of art projects that can be encouraged, you will be surprised at the creative depth and emotional stamina that is possible near the end of life.
-The e-book details the pros and cons of offering art projects that are structured and instructor assisted, as well as the results of offering spontaneous art projects that are more art therapy based.
+Generously illustrated with 75+ photos that detail the wide variety of art projects, you will be surprised at the creative depth and physical and emotional stamina that is possible near the end of life.
+The e-book details the pros and cons of offering art projects that are structured and instructor assisted, as well as the benefits and detriments of offering spontaneous art projects that are more art therapy inspired.

-This e-book details a myriad of approaches on how to engage the cognitively well elderly, as well as those with dementia in art making activities.
-Creativity and dementia is often an inspiring mix.
+This e-book offers ideas on how to engage cognitively well elder adults, as well as those with dementia in art-making activities.
+Creativity and dementia is often such an inspiring mix.
 When the cognition of self-censorship fades, the creative expressions that result are original, enlivening and delightfully surprising!

 "Thanks so much for all of this information!
 I just wanted to say thank you.
 I've just started on this journey and have SO much more research and learning to do, but I feel like a new door has opened, and I appreciate you sharing your experiences in this book."